Hamburger Menu IconMenu Close Icon

 All three of these children have autism spectrum disorder (ASD, or autism in short).

-Every individual with autism experiences the world in a unique way, and behind each of these experiences lies a rich tapestry of thoughts, feelings, and potential.
+These varying talents and challenges can often align with specific types of autism or different levels of autism.
+Every individual with autism experiences the world uniquely, and behind each of these experiences lies a rich tapestry of thoughts, feelings, and potential.

 The neurological underpinnings of autism are multifaceted.
 Variances in brain structure and function contribute to the unique challenges and strengths of those with ASD.
 Imagine the brain as a complex highway system; in autism, the “routes” for social cues, sensory input, and other skills might be mapped differently.

-These alternative pathways can lead to sensory sensitivities and can also come along with medical or mental health conditions like gastrointestinal disorders, seizures, or anxiety.
+These alternative pathways can lead to sensory sensitivities and often coexist with medical or mental health conditions like gastrointestinal disorders, seizures, or anxiety, which can vary based on the different levels of autism severity.

 Signs of ASD can manifest early on in a child’s life.
 While signs of autism in newborns aren’t pronounced, they become more apparent at 24 months or later.